ClickBank Gravity Score Explained: How to Find Winning Offers

 BiOptimizers example – ClickBank offers on page 5

 On the seller side, your first goal is to have a Gravity Score above 0.
 It gets MUCH easier to bring new affiliates on board once your offer is actively making sales!
-Depending on whether you want to scale your offer with big affiliates, however, you may ultimately need to aim for a Gravity Score of 150 and higher.

-The most important thing to keep in mind when reading the score is that products from pages 5 through 9 in the ClickBank marketplace are still solid converting products.
 A lower score doesn’t mean an offer should be written off from promotion – it only means that an offer above it has more affiliates making sales at the same time!

 Selling and Promoting Products with ClickBank Gravity

 Ultimately, Gravity Score is just ONE metric of many that you can use to evaluate an offer’s potential as an affiliate.
-Many of the truly important numbers aren’t based on what a product is doing for anyone else – it’s how it performs for you.
+Many of the truly important numbers aren’t based on what a product is doing for anyone else – it’s how it performs for YOU!

 That’s why affiliates focus so much on the earnings per click (EPC) metric – as soon as you actively start promoting an offer, you should calculate your EPC to make sure you’re making more money than you’re spending!
-If you’re profitable, then the gravity is only relevant in terms of monitoring how much competition you have for the same offer.

 Similarly, as a vendor, you’ll find a LOT of other numbers – such as average order value (AOV) and conversion rate – that matter more in getting your products promoted by affiliates.
-But the power of social proof is hard to ignore, so don’t neglect the importance of Gravity Score as you scale up your products on ClickBank.

 We hope this post has helped you understand more about how gravity is calculated and how to use it as a seller or affiliate.
-Best of luck!